The biggest NFL records that could be broken in 2018

 Now he knows.

-Here are a few more historic achievements that could come over the 2018 NFL season, according to ESPN Stats & Information.
+Here are a few more historic achievements that could happen during the 2018 NFL season, according to ESPN Stats & Information.

 Vinatieri on verge of scoring record

-Another all-time great should put an exclamation point on his Hall of Fame resume this year.
-Kicker Adam Vinatieri needs 58 points to break Morten Andersen’s NFL record of 2,544 career points.
+Another all-time great should put an exclamation point on his Hall of Fame résumé this year.
+Kicker Adam Vinatieri needs 58 points to break Morten Andersen's NFL record of 2,544 career points.

-The 45-year-old Vinatieri should accomplish the feat around midseason, since he has averaged 111 points per year when healthy during his remarkable 22-year career with the Indianapolis Colts and New England Patriots.
+Vinatieri, 45, should accomplish the feat around midseason, since he has averaged 111 points per season when healthy during his remarkable 22-year career with the Indianapolis Colts and New England Patriots.

-It’s also possible that Vinatieri could wind up breaking George Blanda’s record as the oldest player to ever play in the NFL at 48 years, 109 days.
-But Vinatieri told reporters he’s “less concerned about that one” for now.
+It's also possible that Vinatieri could wind up breaking George Blanda's record as the oldest player to ever play in the NFL (48 years, 109 days).
+But Vinatieri told reporters he's "less concerned about that one" for now.

 "I'm not putting anything out of reach," Vinatieri said in February.
 "I'm not looking and saying, 'No way.'
 I just want to help our team be as productive as possible this year and if everything works out well, we'll be having this conversation again next year."